scy-phy/minicps/docs/swat-tutorial.rst

    :end-before: ## END SET PLC1

 Now start the simulation.
-You should see the same pop-up window like in :ref:`dumb-plc1` but this time PLC1 will react according to the initial conditions and the system thresholds.
+You should see the same pop-up window like in `Dumb plc1`_ but this time PLC1 will react according to the initial conditions and the system thresholds.

 If you have analyzed the services running on the mininet instance you